Jelmerro/Vieb/FAQ.md

 #### How do I start Vieb?

 If it's a zip/tar.gz archive that you downloaded, you can extract it and double-click the executable.
-On Windows, you can simply double-click on the ".exe" file to run the program.
+On Windows, you can simply double-click on the ".exe" file to run the program, though you might need to mark the SmartScreen warning as trusted, more on that [on Wikipedia](https://en.wikipedia.org/wiki/Microsoft_SmartScreen#Criticism).
-If you are using Linux, you can download the AppImage to be able to do the same.
+If you are using Linux, you can download the AppImage to have the same single executable experience.
 For most other download options, you need to use your distribution's package manager, usage should be similar to other packages of the same type.

 ##### Mac

 The mac apps are not signed, you can sign them yourself with `sudo codesign --force --deep --sign - /Applications/Vieb.app`.
+This step has become [a required step in recent versions](https://developer.apple.com/documentation/macos-release-notes/macos-big-sur-11_0_1-universal-apps-release-notes#Code-Signing).
-Or you can try [these instructions](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) for opening the app as is, which comes down to disabling app store requirements with `sudo spctl --master-disable`.
+For older mac versions you could try [these instructions](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) for opening the app as is, which comes down to disabling app store requirements with `sudo spctl --master-disable`.
-If you use a Silicon device, signing the app with the first command is required, as explained [here](https://developer.apple.com/documentation/macos-release-notes/macos-big-sur-11_0_1-universal-apps-release-notes#Code-Signing).
 If none of these work, you can build the app from source with the [README build instructions](./README.md#building), the final command can also be `npm run buildmac` to just build for mac.
 If these instructions do not seem to be followed at all, your issue might be [closed](https://github.com/Jelmerro/Vieb/issues/169), as it's not Vieb's responsibility to fix your operating system quirks for you.

-#### Why can't I start Vieb?

-Try starting Vieb from a terminal or cmd window, to check for startup errors or other logging.
-You can start Vieb with "vieb --debug" to view the internal debugging tools of Vieb, which should also be checked for errors.
-If using mac, see the startup info above this one.
-If you get a weird sandbox error on Linux, you probably need to enable unprivileged containers.
-There are instructions [on the arch wiki](https://wiki.archlinux.org/index.php/Linux_Containers#Enable_support_to_run_unprivileged_containers_(optional)) how to enable this.

-## Usage

-Most general usage information can be found in the help page.
-You can open it with the `F1` key or the `:help` command.
-Below are questions that are either not explicitly covered in the help page, or are asked a lot regardless of their existing documentation/explanation.

 #### How does it compare to other plugins and browsers?